 Integrating management systems can also help you save on costs in the long-term.
 By streamlining systems allocation of resources is improved and processes are optimised.
 Areas that are performing inefficiently can be identified and an action plan for making systems more cost-effective without compromising on compliance can be devised.

-Auditing is less of a burden
+Integrated Management System make auditing less of a burden

 Integrated auditing makes it possible for your auditor to review two or more management systems concurrently.
 Because of this you can reduce certification costs, get certified faster and reduce documentation.